How do we collectively care for Finsbury Park?

 We invite you to join us at Furtherfield to explore these questions.
 Together we will make and play a game with various characters, imagining Finsbury Park in 2025 as the place where a global multispecies revolution begins – and changes the world forever.

 How can you get involved?

 Originally planned for the Summer of 2020, the first community meetings took place in March, however Covid-19 has paused the development of this project.
 If you would like to work with the game designers Cade and Ruth, and each other, from Furtherfield Commons and online email Ruth at ruthcatlow [at] gmail.com.

 About The Treaty of Finsbury Park 2025

 At Summer Solstice a visiting delegation of artists, equipped with park blueprints, bylaws, data-sources, historical documents, and policies, will work with local envoys who present testimony from the many human and non-human lives of the park.
 Together, the two parties will work to mutually devise a treaty to govern the future actions of multispecies park users, turning the park itself into a “love machine”.
 This culminates in a public ceremonial treaty signing event.

-The final treaty, audio recordings, photographs, and resulting artistic responses will be exhibited at Furtherfield Gallery and circulated online from July.
+With a bit of luck the game, final treaty, audio recordings, photographs, and resulting artistic responses are now planned for development and exhibition at Furtherfield in the Summer of 2021.
 Part role play game, part participatory performance, this event will be based at Furtherfield Commons and across Finsbury Park for three days at the Summer Solstice.

-If you have any questions or would like more information, email Ruth at email@example.com.
+If you have any questions or would like more information email Ruth at ruthcatlow [at] gmail.com.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 870759, for CreaTures – Creative practice and transformations to sustainability.